 Try it at home:

 Save a little bit of your last bag and put it to the side.
 When you receive your new bag with a more recent roast on date, brew them back to back (or scroll down to watch our IGTV for cupping coffee at home) and note the differences in taste.
 Chances are one will seem to have more “life” to it - what we often term as acidity and what comes through in the cup as fruitiness, or a really rich chocolate or nutty taste.
 The older cup will seem more tame by comparison.
-Still good, but something is missing.
+Still good and you'll still get the caffeine boost, but something is missing.

 What does Kaldi’s Coffee do to help ensure you get the freshest coffee possible?

-- All web orders are roasted to order and our cafes swap out coffees every 10 to 14 days
+- All web orders are roasted fresh and our cafes swap out coffees every 10 to 14 days

 - Semi-related: Green coffee loses its luster, too!
 We source and buy coffees in their current harvest season to ensure maximum freshness, and cup them routinely to make sure they are still tasting great.